Liam44/Cygni/README.md

                    "Move": "<some_move_2>"}
       }
       ```
+  - EFFECT:
     At any time of the game, gives the state of the game, which can be:
     - Waiting for player 1 "..." to play;
     - Waiting for player 2 to join the game;
     - Waiting for player 2 "..." to play;
     - The players have played a drawn game;
     - "..." wins the game.

     Note that:
     - the information relative to the second player are left blank until the second player has actually joined the game;
     - the respective moves of both players are only shown when the game is over.
-  ERRORS:
+  - ERRORS:

     None.
   ________________________
 - POST api/games/{id}/join
   - INPUT:

     Expecting a Json string `{"name": "<some_name>"}` in the request-body, allows a second player to join the game.

       WARNING: the second player's name must be different from the first player's, and the entry is case unsensitive.
   - OUTPUT:

     A Json string formated as below:
       ```
       {"GameId": "<some_game_id>",